passbolt/passbolt_help/_posts/hosting/update/2021-02-12-hosting-update-ubuntu-package.md

 ### 3. Upgrade your system

-This commands will trigger an upgrade on your whole debian system:
+This commands will trigger an upgrade on your whole ubuntu system:

 ```bash
 $ sudo apt-get update